 CarbonCore’s line of lightweight plastic honeycomb core material doesn’t just look good on the lab charts.

 They stand up to the tests of the real world.
-In laboratories, the results can be controlled by highly skilled lab technicians, but when you are out in your boat on the water you need resilience to bumps and grinds that are accidental as well.
-Building with CarbonCore plastic honeycomb assures you that your boat is built with a lightweight, durable, plastic honeycomb ready to handle all kinds of stresses.
-A core material with unique properties, CarbonCore’s Plastic Honeycomb combines the strength and resilience of our special Honeycomb sheet design while also remaining a great sound damping material with excellent structure-born sound damping properties.
+In laboratories, the results can be controlled by highly skilled lab technicians, but when you are out in your boat on the water you need resilience to bumps and grinds.
+Building with CarbonCore plastic honeycomb assures you that your boat is built with a lightweight, durable, plastic honeycomb and is ready to handle all kinds of stresses.
+CarbonCore’s Plastic Honeycomb is a core material with unique properties that combines the strength and resilience of our special Honeycomb sheet design, while also remaining a great sound damping material with excellent structure-born sound damping properties.

 Content not available for mobile phone.

 Please view Flash videos on laptop or PC.